Slow Cooked Beef Stroganoff

 Slow cooker method

-1. Add tomato paste, paprika, Worcestershire sauce and beef stock to the slow cooker, and stir to combine.
+1. Add tomato paste, sweet paprika, Worcestershire sauce and beef stock to the slow cooker and stir to combine.

-2. Add the cooked beef and mushroom mixture, and stir gently to combine.
-The beef may not be completely submerged.
-It will melt into the sauce as it cooks.
+2. Add the cooked beef and mushroom mixture and stir gently to combine.
+Don’t worry if the beef is not completely submerged; it will melt into the sauce as it cooks.

 3. Cook on high for 4 hours or on low for 8 hours.
 Stir in the sour cream for the remaining 15 minutes of cooking time.
-The beef should be falling apart easily with a fork.
-If it is not, cook in 15-minute intervals until it is soft.
+The beef should easily pull apart with a fork.
+If not, cook in 15-minute intervals until soft.

 4. Serve with pasta, rice or mashed potato.
 Garnish with parsley.